Graphiiz/Devpool/README.md

 Then run:
 * python -m pip install Django

-## After clone this repository to your local computer
+## After clone this repository to your local computer, run the server

 Step:
 * access to directory Devpool/mygame/